kumarrishav14/Koggle-stone-adder/README.md

 ### Advantage

 - Very fast as carry is generated in $O(\log_2 n)$ time, where $n$ is the number of bits.
-- Fan-out is minimum which also decreases the overall gate-delay.
+- Fan-out is minimal which also decreases the overall gate-delay.

 ### Disadvantage

-- Tree like strcuture increases the wire in design, thus routing becomes tough.
+- Tree-like structure increases the wire in design, thus routing becomes tough.
-- Overall number of cell required is also high increasing the area and power consumption.
+- Overall number of cells required is also high increasing the area and power consumption.